Get

 The build-up of toxins in a cat’s body can present itself in different ways.
 If your cat was exposed to high amounts of toxins all at once, they may vomit, have diarrhea, not be interested in eating, or have watery eyes, itchy skin, or other signs, depending on the area of the body that is affected.
 This is typically an emergency situation and you should see a vet immediately.

 Chronic toxicity can show up as lethargy, a decreased appetite, and otherwise just not feeling right.
 Affected kitties may seem off for several days without any specific signs.
-This is a good opportunity to see your vet to find the underlying cause of the issue.
+This is a good opportunity to see a vet to find the underlying cause of the issue.

 What Home Remedy Is Good for Cat Poisoning?

 If your cat has been poisoned or you think that they require a detox, don’t try anything at home.
-Always see your veterinarian first for proper detoxification, whether for an acute or chronic issue.
+Always see a veterinarian first for proper detoxification, whether for an acute or chronic issue.

 woman brought her cat to the vet